patrykkurzeja91/nuxt-content-forestry-test/content/en/setup.md

 ---
 title: Setup
-description: ''
+description: some descc
-position: 2
+position: e
 category: Guide

 ---
 Check the [Nuxt.js documentation](https://nuxtjs.org/guides/configuration-glossary/configuration-modules) for more information about installing and using modules in Nuxt.js.

 ## Installation